Snowflake-Labs/sfguide-data-model-mapper/README.md

 ## Deployment Directions
 1. Import the data_model_mapper.ipynb notebook into your Snowflake environment
 2. Hit Run All
-3. Open the DMM_MODEL_MAPPER_APP from the Apps window in Snowsight and follow directions
+3. Open the DATA_MODEL_MAPPER_APP from the Apps window in Snowsight and follow directions

 ## Reference Architecture
 ![Reference Architecture](reference-architecture.png)